Ron Perlman: Personal life

 Perlman married Opal Stone, an Afro-Jamaican jewelry designer, on Valentine's Day 1981 and they had two children together: daughter Blake Amanda (b.
 1984) and son Brandon Avery (b.
 1990).
 They separated in May 2019 and Perlman later filed for divorce.
 In 2022, Perlman married his StartUp co-star Allison Dunbar in Italy after three years of dating.

 His son Brandon produces electronic music under the stage name Delroy Edwards.

 Perlman is a lifelong Democrat.
-He has been a vocal critic of U.S. President Donald Trump, whose son Donald Trump Jr. called Perlman "a coward" for allegedly being aware of Harvey Weinstein's sexual abuses on several women in the entertainment industry and staying silent about it.
-In 2018, Perlman claimed that he intentionally urinated on his own hand prior to shaking Weinstein's hand followed by the message "I think about that every time lil Donnie opens up his KFC."

-On November 9, 2016, Perlman announced via Facebook his intention to run for U.S. President in the 2020 election.
+He has been a vocal critic of U.S. President Donald Trump.
+On November 9, 2016, Perlman announced via Facebook his intention to run for U.S. President in the 2020 election, but later specified that this was a joke.
 In January 2019, he endorsed the candidacy of Kamala Harris.
 Perlman spoke in support of the 2023 SAG-AFTRA and WGA strikes and criticized an executive from the Alliance of Motion Picture and Television Producers who said that the association should delay negotiations with striking workers until they began to lose their homes.